 We make distributions based on a number of factors, including an estimate of taxable earnings.
 Dividends distributed and taxable income will typically differ from GAAP earnings due to items such as fair value adjustments, differences in premium amortization and discount accretion, and nondeductible general and administrative expenses.
 Our common dividend per share may be substantially different than our taxable earnings and GAAP earnings per share.
-Our GAAP loss per diluted share for the three and nine-month periods ended September 30, 2021 was \$0.36 and \$0.10, respectively.
-Our GAAP loss per diluted share for the three and nine-month periods ended September 30, 2020 was \$0.19 and \$4.06, respectively.
+Our GAAP income per diluted share for the three-month periods ended March 31, 2022, December 31, 2021 and March 31, 2021 was \$1.40, \$0.24 and \$1.07, respectively.